rcgsheffield/ventilation-for-hospitality/README.md

 ## Data pipeline

-The data pipeline (defined in `vent/workflow.py`) runs on a regular schedule (defined by `systemd/vent.timer`) and has the following steps:
+This code is a Python executable module that execute a data pipeline (defined in `vent/workflow.py`) and runs on a regular schedule (defined by `systemd/vent.timer`) and has the following steps:

 - Retrieve sensor metadata from Datacake in JSON format
 - Download raw data (historical sensor data) from Datacake in JSON format